XPRIZE/GLEXP-Team-Chimple-goa/INSTALL-STANDALONE.md

         > 1. Create a lib folder in parent directory of the concerned project repository
     	> 2. Copy _flutter.jar_ file from the _FLUTTER_SDK_ROOT_DIR\bin\cache\artifacts\engine\android-arm_ folder into _lib_ folder
     	> 3. From Android Studio right click the newly added jar file and then select "Add as library" option
-  3. "setup.py" throwing error while installing cocos
+  3. "setup.py" throws error while installing cocos
         > Uninstall Python 3 temporarily and try running setup.py again